Andreas Wolf: 1. FC Nürnberg

 During the 2010–11 season, Wolf's future at Nürnberg was in doubt after the contract negotiation between the two parties had stalled and by mid-May 2011 this had not changed.

 At the end of May, Wolf announced that no agreement had been found.

 Werder Bremen

 On 3 July 2011, Wolf moved to Werder Bremen on a two-year contract, ending his fourteen years association with Nürnberg.

 He made his Werder Bremen debut in the opening game of the season, starting and playing the full 90 minutes in a 2–0 win over Kaiserslautern.
-He suffered an injury in the next match, but was able to return to the next game against Freiburg on 20 August 2011.
+He suffered an injury in the next match, but was able to return to the next game against SC Freiburg on 20 August 2011.
 On 17 September 2011, he played in a 1–1 draw against his former club Nürnberg.
-In a 1–1 draw against Augsburg on 21 October 2011 he set up Claudio Pizarro to score the equaliser.
+In a 1–1 draw against FC Augsburg on 21 October 2011 he set up Claudio Pizarro to score the equaliser.

 By January, Wolf made 15 appearances and announced his desire to leave the club citing injury concerns and personal reasons as the main factors.
 He had previously stated that he intended to finish his career at Werder Bremen.